 How to avoid caregiver burnout

-If you are a caregiver for a loved one, these tips can keep burnout at bay and ease some of the challenges you're facing.
+If you are a caregiver for a loved one, these tips can keep burnout at bay and ease some of the challenges you may be facing.

 Take regular breaks.